dtaht/rtod/README.md

 to clean up after itself automatically.
 It might take 10s of minutes for the network to recover, but it will, eventually.
 Usually.

-You still may need to clean up nohup.out or kill off processes manually.
+You may need to clean up nohup.out or kill off processes manually.

+You can easily melt a processor.

 You might end up with other system critical processes, like network manager or odhcpd, hung or spinning madly.
 You might run your kernel into the ground.
-You might run out of memory.
-You can easily melt a processor.
+You might run out of memory and engage the oom killer on stuff you don't want killed.

 You might get your whole network into a state where you have to power cycle every router simultaneously.